 This is also a good time to consider upgrades and repairs.
 There’s no reason to take on a major improvement project unless it’s worth the investment.
 Generally, bathroom and kitchen upgrades will greatly enhance the home’s value, however, we suggest consulting with your agent.

 Proper staging can help your home sell faster, and may get you more money.
-Staging simply means to present your home in a way that helps potential buyers picture themselves living there.
+Staging simply means presenting your home in a way that helps potential buyers picture themselves living there.
 So the goal of good staging is to appeal to them emotionally, and it’s also important for attracting buyers through any online marketing efforts.

 A good agent can assist with writing a great description, and maximize online visibility (social media, local MLS, and other realtor websites).
 Your agent will also recommend a photographer so you can get professional photos of your home.
 Aerial videos also help to solicit offers.